PPE Waste & Finding Hope Just in Time for Earth Day 2021

 There’s a wonderful American Elm tree that lives right outside the 2nd story window of the glorified walk-in closet that is my apartment in West Harlem, NYC.
 Each morning when I wake, I’m greeted by its canopy gently swaying in the wind.
 On particularly sunny mornings, its branches become drenched in the rich morning light and look as if they’ve been dipped in liquid gold.
 I’ve probably spent too much time gazing at this tree this past year after spending almost every waking second cooped up in my apartment due to the pandemic.
 And in the last couple of weeks, I’ve watched the tree’s progressive transformation from bare branches to the tiniest of hints of fluorescent green leaf buds beginning to wake from the long, dark months of winter.

 After more than a year characterized by despair, loneliness, and isolation for the majority of the world, today’s Earth Day appears to shine brighter, holding greater meaning compared to Earth Days of years past.
-With the U.S. vaccination roll out happening at lightspeed, and warmer, sunshine-filled days arriving any moment to the east coast, I caught myself feeling something I had not experienced in over a year…hope.
+With the U.S. vaccination rollout happening at lightspeed, and warmer, sunshine-filled days arriving any moment on the east coast, I caught myself feeling something I had not experienced in over a year…hope.
 The Elm tree’s newly budding leaves have done well in staving off the heavy feelings of melancholy, reminding me that life is cyclical and that we will not be stuck in the thickets of the pandemic forever.
-But sadly these inklings of a brighter future were quickly snuffed out after something caught my eye as I peered out of my window to gaze upon my friend the Elm tree one-morning last week.
+But sadly these inklings of a brighter future were quickly snuffed out after something caught my eye as I peered out of my window to gaze upon my friend the Elm tree one morning last week.
 A disposable surgical mask got snagged on one of its branches.
 There it was, the unmistakable rumpled blue and white face mask furiously flapping in the breeze, a bonafide symbol of the times.
-The sight of it brought me crashing back down to the harsh reality that the pandemic is still very much here, that there’s still more to endure before we reach the finish line (wear a mask/get vaccinated).
+The sight of it brought me crashing back down to the harsh reality that the pandemic is still very much here, and that there’s still more to endure before we reach the finish line (wear a mask/get vaccinated).
 It also was a stark reminder of the pandemic’s inherent waste problem—with disposable face masks and other single-use PPE currently flooding the world’s waste streams and polluting our planet.

 Make no mistake, disposable masks are plastic, not paper products.
 A standard surgical mask is typically made of three layers.
 The outer layer (blue) is made up of PP Spunbond polypropylene, a hydrophobic non-woven plastic.
 The middle filtering layer is made of melt-blown fabric, which is made from thin strands of a melted polymer like polypropylene.
 And the inner layer (white) is made of…can you guess it?…more non-woven fabric made from plastic.
 These masks also feature either plastic nose wires made of 100% polyethylene or wires made of metal with two elastic ear bands made from spandex or polyester.
 These are single-use items made up almost entirely of plastic and the world is currently on the verge of drowning in its waste.
 Surgical facemasks and other single-use PPE do not readily biodegrade and can take hundreds of years to break down.
 The items also pose a danger of breaking into micro and nano plastics that end up in our soil, oceans, water supply, and even our food.
 Recent studies have even started seeing evidence that these microplastics are affecting male fertility by reducing sperm count in men across the globe.
 There are no guidelines on how to properly recycle face masks and other single-use PPE equipment worn by medical personnel and most are destined for the landfill.

-The fact that there’s virtually no measures or infrastructure in place to properly address recycling PPE wouldn’t be that big of an environmental concern if it wasn’t for the mind-blowing amount of PPE waste generated over the past year due to the ongoing pandemic.
+The fact that there are virtually no measures or infrastructure in place to adequately address recycling PPE wouldn’t be that big of an environmental concern if it weren’t for the mind-blowing amount of PPE waste generated over the past year due to the ongoing pandemic.
 It’s estimated that the world currently uses and disposes of 129 billion disposable surgical masks every month, 3 million a minute, or 50,000 every second.
 And although we seem to be within a couple of months from seeing a significant loosening of COVID restrictions, PPE and especially face masks are not going anywhere for at least a while.
 Results from a national survey of 2000 Americans from Ohio State University’s Wexner Medical Center found that nearly 75 percent of respondents plan to continue to wear masks in public well into the future.

 The good news is that as good as humans are at creating problems for ourselves and our planet, we are almost equally good at formulating ways to solve them.
 As daunting as the pandemic-induced PPE waste situation might seem, there are environmentalists, engineers, entrepreneurs, and sustainability professionals committed to finding innovative ways to responsibly manage and recycle disposable face masks and other PPE and turn them into valuable resources.